-XLAs measure the value of the Service Desk from the perspective of the business
+XLAs measure the value of the service desk from the perspective of the business

-Not only does this example show a transition from SLAs to XLAs, but it also suggests that the service provider or owner should be focusing on the reasons behind the tickets and what part of the employee experience needs improving to reduce the amount of tickets.
+Not only does this example show a transition from SLAs to XLAs, but it also suggests that the service provider or owner should focus on the underlying reasons behind the tickets and how to improve the employee experience to reduce the number of tickets in the long run.

-Less tickets, more efficient employees, better service experience.
+Fewer tickets, more efficient employees, better service experience.